corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 `corda-cli network config docker-compose solar-system`

-3. Deploy your network by building the network deployment Docker file using Corda CLI:
-  `corda-cli network deploy -n solar-system -f solar-system.yaml > solar-system-compose`

-    The `-n` here is the name of the network.
-The `-f` is the network definition file.

-    After you run the command, you will see a new `docker-compose.yaml` file in your project.
-This contains all of the details for your network, which is now ready to go.

-4. Run a Gradle command to build the CorDapp and generate the `.cpk` files:
+3. Run a Gradle command to build the CorDapp and generate the `.cpk` files:

   `gradlew build`

-5. Use the `cordapp-builder` CLI utility to bundle the `.cpk` files into an easy-to-use `.cpb` file:

-  `cordapp-builder create --cpk contracts\build\libs\corda5-solar-system-contracts-cordapp.cpk --cpk workflows\build\libs\corda5-solar-system-workflows-cordapp.cpk -o corda5-hello-solarsystem.cpb`

-This command specifies the `.cpk` files of your CorDapp.
+4. Run the `gradle cpk` [task in IntelliJ](https://www.jetbrains.com/help/idea/work-with-gradle-tasks.html#gradle_tasks) to build the CorDapp package (`.cpk`) files of your CorDapp.
 Most CorDapps will have two files: a `contracts` file and a `workflows` file.

-This command also specifies the output file.
-In this case, the output file is `corda5-hello-solarsystem.cpb`.

-  If the command is successful, there is no output.

-  If you have an error in your command, the segment with the error is returned in red.
+5. Run the `gradle cpb` task in IntelliJ to build the CorDapp package bundle (`.cpb`).

 6. Deploy the network using `docker-compose`:
   `docker-compose -f docker-compose.yaml up`

   This command references the name of the `docker-compose` file generated in step 2.

-7. Check the CorDapp's status with Corda CLI:
+7. Check the CorDapp's status using [Corda CLI](../../../../../en/platform/corda/5.0-dev-preview-1/corda-cli/overview.md):
   `corda-cli network status -n solar-system`

   You'll be able to see the status of the node.
 The nodes are up and running when their status is `Ready`.